Did Marilyn Monroe Had Any Siblings? What Happened to Them?

 Image Credit: Modern Screen/Wikimedia Commons

 Netflix’s ‘Blonde’ follows the life and career of Marilyn Monroe.
 Despite all the fame and fortune that she amasses in her lifetime, one of the central things that the film focuses on is her loneliness.
 From the beginning of her story to its tragic end, we find her alone, trying to find a place for herself in the world all on her own.
-People come and go as her relationships rarely survive past a few years.
+People come and go, as her relationships have rarely survived for the past few years.
 This makes us wonder if things really were so dire for her in reality.
 Did Monroe really have no family to fall back on?
 What about her siblings?
 Did she have any?
 What happened to them?
 Let’s find out.

 Marilyn Monroe spent most of her childhood alone.
 She was an only child of Gladys Baker and Charles Stanley Gifford.
 Her mother was institutionalized and her father was never really in the picture.
 Her parents never lived together, but were married to other people and had different families, which means that Monroe had a few step-siblings, though she didn’t get to meet all of them.